Merwin History, Family Crest & Coats of Arms

 Early Origins of the Merwin family

 The surname Merwin was first found in Wiltshire, where this distinguished Welsh family claim descent from Mervyn Vrych, (Merfyn Frych 'Merfyn the Freckled', Merfyn ap Gwriad 'Merfyn son of Gwriad', Merfyn Camwri 'Merfyn the Oppressor') an 11th century Lord of Anglesey, who settled in Wiltshire on the English Welsh border.
 He is thought to have died around 844 and was King of Gwynedd from around 825 to his death.
 He came from a long line of nobility.

 Llywelyn ap Merfyn (died 942) was King of Powys, son of Merfyn ap Rhodri, and grandson of Rhodri the Great.
 His father, Merfyn ap Rhodri (died c.900) was also King of Powis (878-900.)
 Mystery surrounds his death.
 Some believe he died due to the incursion into Anglesey by the Viking Ingimundr.
 Others believe he lost his realm to an invasion by his brother Cadell, King of Ceredigion.

 All trace back to Rhodri ap Merfyn (c.
 820-878), later known as Rhodri the Great (Welsh: Rhodri Mawr), who succeeded his father, Merfyn Frych, as King of Gwynedd in 844.
 He is referred to "King of the Britons" by the Annals of Ulster and later as the "King of Wales."

 Early History of the Merwin family

-Another 163 words (12 lines of text) covering the years 1799, 1603, 1675, 1661 and 1666 are included under the topic Early Merwin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Merwin research.
+Another 39 words (3 lines of text) covering the years 1799, 1603, 1675, 1661 and 1666 are included under the topic Early Merwin History in all our PDF Extended History products and printed products wherever possible.

 Merwin Spelling Variations